Sore throats are mostly caused by viral infections. Fortunately, we know a way to directly combat viruses while also alleviating symptoms.

 For those seeking a natural form of treatment, gargling with saltwater, slowly sipping warm fluids like ginger tea with honey can be helpful.
 Some people find relief from chilled beverages.
 The sensation of irritation can be alleviated with mint candies or mint tea.
 Dry air exacerbates the condition, so it's good to monitor indoor air humidity in cases of throat irritation or consider inhalation.

 There are various over-the-counter medications available to alleviate throat pain.
 However, if you're looking for one that not only slows the spread of viruses but also positively affects symptom relief, VIROSTOP is a suitable choice.
-Since it contains extracts from up to five different plants, it combines multiple types of plant compounds.
-Thanks to extracts from sage and purple coneflower, it has soothing effects on the sensations of scratchiness, burning, and throat pain.
-Moreover, it supports the normal functioning of the respiratory system and contributes to our natural resilience.
-All forms of its application are suitable for ages 3 and up and have no reported side effects.
+It supports the normal functioning of the respiratory system and contributes to our natural resilience.
+Spray forms are suitable for ages 6 and up and have no reported side effects.